Umberto Agnelli: Career

-Agnelli was chairman of Fiat France from 1965 to 1980, chief executive officer of Fiat from 1970 to 1976 and its vice-president from 1976 to 1993.
+Agnelli was chairman of Fiat France from 1965 to 1980, chief executive officer of Fiat from 1970 to 1976 and its vice president from 1976 to 1993.
 He was chairman of Fiat Auto from 1980 to 1990, and was a member of the International Advisory Board from 1993 to 2004.
-He was also chairman of Juventus between 1956 and 1961, and was honorary chairman from 1970 to 2004.
+He was also chairman of Juventus between 1956 and 1961 and was honorary chairman from 1970 to 2004.
 He led the club to become the most successful in Italian football.

-Engaged for a long time in the Fiat restructuring process, with the simultaneous opening towards foreign capital and markets, Agnelli and his family were listed 278th in the 2003 Forbes ranking of the richest people in the world, with an estimated net worth of around US$1.5 billions.
-Although he was a senior executive in Fiat, Agnelli was sidelined from taking a leadership role by his older brother, whom he had supported for a long time in the management of the family company even if often forced to remain on the bench for financial power games, until the latter's death in 2003.
+Engaged for a long time in the Fiat restructuring process, with the simultaneous opening towards foreign capital and markets, Agnelli and his family were listed 278th in the 2003 Forbes ranking of the richest people in the world, with an estimated net worth of around US$1.5 billion.
+Although he was a senior executive at Fiat, Agnelli was sidelined from taking a leadership role by his older brother, whom he had supported for a long time in the management of the family company even if often forced to remain on the bench for financial power games, until the latter's death in 2003.

-From 2003 to 2004, Agnelli took over as chairman of the Fiat Group from 2003 to 2004.
+From 2003 to 2004, Agnelli took over as chairman of the Fiat Group.
 Compared to the past, he decided to change his strategy by concentrating all Fiat resources on the car and turning to an external manager, Giuseppe Morchio, to whom he would entrust the leadership of the company.
 The Agnelli family's management was described as progressive and paternalistic.

 Starting in the 1980s and accelerating into the 1990s, when the company was struggling, Agnelli was the architect of Fiat's diversification.
-The Fiat Group controlled several Italian newspapers and publishers in addition to the Fiat car-firms and Juventus.
+The Fiat Group controlled several Italian newspapers and publishers in addition to the Fiat car firms and Juventus.
 Agnelli was in the process of restoring Fiat's fortunes, following a period in which the company's balance sheet, market share, and share value had all been in decline in the company's worst financial crisis, when he suddenly died of lung cancer after 18 months in control.
 Despite this, Forbes estimated that he was the world's 68th richest man with an approximate net worth of US$5.5 billion.
 He was a member of the Steering Committee of the Bilderberg Group.